Blane245/musicgenerator/docs/CMG User Manual.md

 * **Move Down** - When this button is clicked, the track is moved below the track immediately below it.
 The lowest most track cannot be moved down.

+* **Tools** - By clicking this button, a menu is displayed with the following options.
+  **Duplicate** - A track with all of its generators may be duplicated.
+The new track will have a new name along with all of the generators with new names.
+The new track is placed at the end of the track list.
+  **Shift** - All of the generators may be shifted in time either left or right.
+A popup will ask for the number of seconds to shift the track.
+A shift to the left must not cause any of the generators to start before zero seconds.
+  **Volume** - The volume of all of the generators in the track may be raised or lower by a number of dB.
+This volume is added to the volume of the generator at each time volume is evaluated.
+  **Exit** - The track menu removed from the display.

 * **Add Generator** - When this button is clicked, a menu is displayed providing a list of generator type that can be added to the track.
 The initial name of the generator is unique to all generators in the file.
 See [Editing Generators](#editing-generators) for more details about adding and editing generators.

+# Time

+The basic time unit of CMG is the second.
+Time may be displayed and entered in measures and beats by defining the length of a measure in seconds and how many beats there are in a measure.
+The time line may be displayed in measures and generator times may be entered in measures and beats.
+This feature is available at the composition level and may not be changed in a composition.
+This is a very limited capability as measures and beats can change timing by time signature, ritards, and accelerations.
+In these cases, it is not recommended that the measure/beat feature be used.
+See details below in the time line and generator sections.

 # Generators
 Each generator is placed on a track at its start time and extends to its stop time.
 The name of a generator must be unique within the CMG file to which is belongs.
 A visual example of tracks and generators is shown in the example above.